Alicja-Malinowska/Milestone1/README.md

 #### Features testing

 * All the navigation links take a user to the assigned section.
+* When the logo is clicked the page scrolls to the top.
 * When Polish flag is clicked, a Polish version is displayed.
 When British flag is clicked, an English version is displayed.
 * Book now button opens a modal with a contact form.
 When the sumit button is pressed on an empty form an error message appears.
 Similarly if any of the fields is empty (all are rquired) or when email address doesn't have a proper format (no @).
 The form in the Contact section behaves simiarly.
 When it is sumitted correctly, the modal closes.
 * The reviews link opens in a new tab and takes a user to a Google page containing the reviews.